Triathlon: Alistair Brownlee wins gold, brother third

 First out of the water after 17 minutes 36 seconds was Gomez, Spain’s 2008 and 2010 world champion, at the head of a group of five that included both Brownlees, Slovakian Richard Varga and Alessandro Fabian of Italy.

-But the dreams of a British brothers’ one-two were dealt a blow as the leaders exited the first transition, and Jonathan was judged to have mounted his bike too soon, incurring a 15-second penalty - triathlon’s equivalent of an F1.
+But the dreams of a British brothers’ one-two were dealt a blow as the leaders exited the first transition zone, and Jonathan was judged to have mounted his bike too soon, incurring a 15-second penalty - triathlon’s equivalent of a Formula One drive-through.

-“Penalties in triathlon are a disgrace,” said Alistair.
-“They are ruining the sport.”

 The race was over completely soon after that for Canada’s 2000 Olympic champion Simon Whitfield who crashed his bike in Hyde Park but there were none of the high-speed pile-ups witnessed in Saturday’s rainy women’s race.